marcopennekamp/lore/specification/shapes.md

 end
 ```

-The remarkable benefit of this approach: any struct or shape that contains a property `position: Position` and `shape: Shape` can be used as an entity for the  `move` and `render` functions.
+The benefit of this approach: any struct or shape that contains a property `position: Position` and `shape: Shape` can be used as an entity for the  `move` and `render` functions.
 We can conceive any number of additional entities that can just as much use these already existing functions.
 This enables **generic programming over partial structures**, i.e. entities and components.

 **Specialization** is another great aspect of this programming model.
 Imagine we want to implement an additional `render` function for those entities that not only have `Position` and `Shape`, but also `Color`.
 We can simply write a second function: